ridgelab/ssva/README.md

 ## I. Introduction

-SpliceVariantAnalyzer (SVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants from a vcf file.
+SpliceSiteVariantAnalyzer (SSVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants from a vcf file.
 The software is compatible with both hg19 or hg38 as the reference.

 This output includes the following:
   - GERP++2 score